-[This column was published in the West Springfield Republican on August 20, 2020.]
+[This column was published in the West Springfield Republican.]

-Massachusetts entered Phase 3 of its reopening plan on July 6, 2020, and numerous businesses, dining establishments, health and recreational facilities, and schools have already reopened their doors.
+Massachusetts entered Phase 4 of its reopening plan in March 2021.
+Numerous businesses, dining establishments, health and recreational facilities, and schools have already reopened their doors.

-While many students – and their parents – are looking forward to the resumption of in-school learning, getting out of their homes and back into the world, some may be fearful about returning to school or even going out into the community.
+While many students – and their parents – have looked forward to the resumption of in-school learning, getting out of their homes and back into the world, some may be fearful about returning to school or even going out into the community.
 After months of being “safer at home,” it can feel not-so-safe to venture out.

 Ultimately, parents will need to make the decision that is right for their family.
 For those who do feel ready to return to the community, the following are some tips to help prepare your children for a safe and enjoyable reentry.